PinkTaxWatch/pinktaxwatch-data/README.md

 Income reference:

 * Eurostat `earn_nt_net`
-* single full-time worker
-* no children
-* 100% of average wage
+* **Family Case A1** (single full-time worker, no children, 100% of average wage)
 * 2024 reference year

+VAT rates are verified per country against primary government sources, with verification dates recorded in the dataset metadata.

 The project prioritizes: